 - Has a tendency to be inconsistent

 McDermott G710 isn’t quite the most expensive pool cue out there, but it’s closer to the top than most of the cues we’ve overviewed.
-If you don’t care about price and only care about feel and performance, the G710 cue may be that best pool cue for you.
+If you don’t care about price and only care about feel and performance, the G710 cue may be that right choice for you.

 The key feature of the G710 cue is the triple-layer carbon fiber core that is designed to dramatically increase the accuracy of the cue and compensate for the inconsistencies found in traditional maple shafts.